peteroupc/peteroupc.github.io/approxtheory.md

 [^23]: Păltănea, R, Dimitriu, M.T., "On some second order moduli of smoothness."
 General Mathematics 24 (2016)

-[^24]: Păltănea, R., Smuc, M., "Sharp Estimates of Asymptotic Error of Approximation by General Positive Linear Operators in Terms of the First and the Second Moduli of Continuity", _Results in Mathematics_ 74 (2019).
+[^24]: Păltănea, R., Smuc, M. "Sharp Estimates of Asymptotic Error of Approximation by General Positive Linear Operators in Terms of the First and the Second Moduli of Continuity", _Results in Mathematics_ 74, 70 (2019). [https://doi.org/10.1007/s00025-019-0997-8](https://doi.org/10.1007/s00025-019-0997-8)

 [^25]: Dimitriu, M.T., "[**Estimates with optimal constants using Peetre's K-functionals**](https://www.jstor.org/stable/43964559)", _Carpathian Journal of Mathematics_ 26 (2010).

 [^26]: Gonska, Heiner, Paula Piţul, and Ioan Raşa.
-"On Peano's form of the Taylor remainder, Voronovskaja's theorem and the commutator of positive linear operators", 2006.
+"On Peano's form of the Taylor remainder, Voronovskaja's theorem and the commutator of positive linear operators".
+In _Proceedings of the International Conference on Numerical Analysis and Approximation Theory_, Cluj-Napoca.
+Romania, July 2006.

 [^27]: Gonska, Heiner.
 "On the degree of approximation in Voronovskaja's theorem", Studia Univ.
 Babeş-Bolyai, Math., September 2007.